 NCMEC is available to help families prepare for their child’s needs when children initially reunite with their families or months later.
 Families in financial need may qualify for transportation at low or no cost to them once their children are recovered.

 NCMEC can help families find skilled therapists who are available during every stage to assist with healing and reconnecting.
+Read more about reconnecting with your child.

 The Family Advocacy Outreach Network (FAON) connects victims and families with mental health service providers and other resources within their communities.
 FAON seeks the expertise of treatment professionals experienced in crisis management for family trauma who are willing to provide therapeutic services pro bono or at a low sliding-scale fee to the families of missing and/or sexually exploited children when insurance cannot cover the family’s needs.
 For professionals seeking more information about the requirements of becoming a participant in this voluntary network, please contact ALewis@NCMEC.org.